JuliaPutz/interdisciplinary_project/README.md

 ## Interesting Research Questions
 ### Diversity of jobs
 - Are there jobs that are dominated by a race / more diverse?
+- Which occupation categories are the most popular amongst each race per year?
 - Did jobs become more diverse in the past years (not that much grouping anymore)?
+- How popular ist it to change occupation over the years per race?
+- Out of those who changed occupation, how popular is it to change to a different occupation category per race?
 - Can job transitions from not so diverse job categories to more diverse ones be observed?
 (Is there a trend to become more diverse?
 Is there a specific timespan when this started/ was most intense?)

 ### How people choose jobs